magepages/mpdocs/docs/seo-ultimate/user-guide.rst

 1.2.
 Duplicate Content
 -----
 Filtering results (from layered navigation pages, etc) is the main cause of generating many similar URLs, and search crawlers assess them are all the same, in other words, it's called duplicate content.
-Therefore, you must have the assist from Canonical tags to reduce the duplication of content on the page, this is an onpage SEO tip to note obviously.
+Therefore, you must have assistance from Canonical tags to reduce the duplication of content on the page, this is an onpage SEO tip to note obviously.

 .. image:: https://i.imgur.com/KH3mlP6.png